 - How do you make a desk audit more than just a paperwork exercise?

 - What are practices to avoid in conducting supplier audits?

 Case studies from real life examples will be used to illustrate key points.
 This original content does align with related aspects of the CSQP and CQA bodies of knowledge.
-Attendance will provide knowledge of how to conduct a successful supplier audit as well as a practical understanding of supply chain management principles from the quality perspective.
+Attendance in this session will provide attendees with knowledge of how to conduct a successful supplier audit as well as, a practical understanding of supply chain management principles from the quality perspective.

 - Understanding best practices in supplier auditing

 - How to conduct a robust remote audit

 - Understanding of supply chain management from the quality perspective